Sponsorship Opportunity: 11 Wall Paintings Available for Sponsorship*

 Saint Tryphon

-late 15th century, tempera on panel
+1451, tempera on panel

 147 x 27 cm

-Adopted by Savio Benefator | Gaspar Rem's "Saints Jerome, George, and Tryphon," before conservation (Photo: Matteo De Fina).
+Sponsored by Savio Benefator | Gaspar Rem's "Saints Jerome, George, and Tryphon," before conservation (Photo: Matteo De Fina).

-Adopt for $19,400 | Cretan Painter's "Martyrdom of a Saint Tryphon and the Portriat of Guardian Grande Mondo di Battista," before conservation (Photo: Matteo De Fina).
+Sponsored | Cretan Painter's "Martyrdom of a Saint Tryphon and the Portriat of Guardian Grande Mondo di Battista," before conservation (Photo: Matteo De Fina).

-Adopt for $17,000 | Antonio Aliense's "The Calling of Saints Peter and Andrew, and the Portrait of a Scuola Member," before conservation (Photo: Matteo De Fina).
+Adopt for $17,000 | Antonio Aliense's "The Calling of Saints Peter and Andrew and the Portrait of a Scuola Member," before conservation (Photo: Matteo De Fina).

 Adopt for $17,000 | Marco Vecellio's "Madonna and Child with Saints George and Tryphon," before conservation (Photo: Matteo De Fina).